youkaimx/intro-to-linux/web.development.md

 # Web Development

-This is the documentation and command log for the setup of an inverse proxy webserver for the site `miguel.usuariolinux.org` (this name was made up) to server via HTTP the development website for the [Node API example](https://github.com/miguelhuchim05/user-api-demo) provided by Ing.
+This is the documentation and command log for the setup of an inverse proxy webserver for the site `miguel.usuariolinux.org` (this name was made up) to serve (via HTTP) the development website for the [Node API example](https://github.com/miguelhuchim05/user-api-demo) provided by Ing.
 Miguel Huchim.

 ![Node API via Apache Inverse Proxy](images/Node.API.via.Apache.Inverse.Proxy.png)